 The doctor will ask about your symptoms.
 OCD is diagnosed when symptoms:

 The goal is to reduce unwanted thoughts and compulsions.
 Early treatment can have better results.
 Options may be:

 Sometimes OCD is severe and hard to treat.
 In this case, options may be:

 - Electroconvulsive therapy—a brief electric pulse helps reset the brain

 - Transcranial magnetic stimulation (TMS)— a device sends pulses to the brain

 Canadian Psychiatric Association

-11/6/2018 DynaMed Plus Systematic Literature Surveillance http://www.dynamed...: FDA permits marketing of transcranial magnetic stimulation for treatment of obsessive compulsive disorder.
+11/6/2018 DynaMed Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T114503/Obsessive-compulsive-disorder-OCD: FDA permits marketing of transcranial magnetic stimulation for treatment of obsessive compulsive disorder.
 Available at: https://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm617244.htm.

 Last reviewed January 2021 by EBSCO Medical Review Board Adrian Preda, MD Last Updated: 3/12/2021